mevolkan/htaccessconfigs/README.md

 [https://perishablepress.com/stupid-htaccess-tricks/](https://perishablepress.com/stupid-htaccess-tricks/)

 # NB
-This settings are not set to work out of the box

-Disable or enable one by one when deploying, incase you break your site

-Tweak and tune to your desire, happy hacking
+This settings are not set to work out of the box, customise to what seems fit Disable or enable one by one when deploying, incase you break your site.
+This is after backing up your previous configs Tweak and tune to your desire, happy hacking

+As a performance precaution, Expires/ Cache Control Headers directives are not to be used together with Etags, use what suits you better